vint-1/ctf/stack-2020/iot-challenge-5/iot-5-writeup.md

 ###### Computer to Arduino

-The raw output of our logic analyzer looks like this:
+The raw output of our logic analyzer (Saleae Logic Analyzer v1) looks like this:

 ```
 Time [s],Packet ID,Address,Data,Read/Write,ACK/NAK